 What is expected for this concert is all show and, of course, dancing, lots of dancing.
-Not in vain, Magán was formed in the world of the electronic machine, where he learned everything he needed to make our chests and bodies rumble to the rhythm of powerful and repetitive bass.
+Not in vain, Magán was formed in the world of the electronic machine, where he learned everything he needed to make our chest and body rumble to the rhythm of powerful and repetitive bass.
 And from there, back to his tropical, Caribbean, catchy origins.
 The resulting mix is that Latin electro of which he is said to be father and king (titles more than demonstrated in tracks like Te Voy a Esperar, Bailando por ahí, Verano Azul, Por fin te encontré… and so many others).

 Who will perform with Juan Magán on January 30?